 None.
-These messages do not indicate a functional failure and can be ignored.
+Ignore these messages; they do not indicate a functional failure.

-4. Deleting Vports while devices are in use.
+5. An issue exists while deleting Vports when devices are in use.

 Broadcom provides management utilities that allow you to delete Vports.
-However, there is no mechanism for the LPFC driver to detect whether devices accessed through that Vport are in use.
-This means you can delete a Vport when devices accessible through the Vport are mounted or when I/O is outstanding to the device.
+However, there is no mechanism exists for the LPFC driver to detect whether devices accessed through that Vport are in use.
+This situation means you can delete a Vport when devices accessible through the Vport are mounted or when input/output (I/O) is outstanding to the device.
 When file systems are mounted on Vports and Vports are deleted, the file systems still appear to be mounted; however, they will be inaccessible.